 - The most common particularly in puppies are roundworms.
 An infection with roundworms may not be obvious but can cause a pot belly, poor growth and coat, and intestinal upsets.

-- The other type of worm is the tapeworm, and dogs can become infected when grooming themselves if they have fleas.
+- Another type of worm is the tapeworm, and dogs can become infected when grooming themselves if they have fleas.
 They can also catch tapeworms from mice and other rodents.

 - The other type but most important type of worm is lungworm which is picked up by eating slugs and snails, or possibly from contact with frogs.
 Lungworm is not very common but is potentially fatal so monthly treatment to prevent infestation is very important.
 We do see more cases of lungworm in this part of the country than other areas.

 Alternatively register for premier plan.
-This includes a collar or spot on, plus worming tablets, plus vaccination and another health check for £13.35 per month.
+This includes a 12 month supply of flea and worming tablets, plus vaccination and another health check for £13.35 per month.

 Alternatively register for premier plan.
-This includes a collar or spot on, plus worming tablets, plus vaccination and another health check for £13.80 per month
+This includes a 12 month supply of flea and worming tablets, plus vaccination and another health check for £13.80 per month.

 Alternatively register for premier plan.
-This includes a collar or spot on, plus worming tablets, plus vaccination and another health check for £15.30 per month.
+This includes a 12 month supply of flea and worming tablets, plus vaccination and another health check for £15.30 per month

 We also recommend that you bring your puppy in once a month for a free check with the nurses; they can weigh him or her and advise on the correct dose of flea and worming treatment as well as all other aspects of puppy healthcare.